Cowboys4life/Intermediate_CAD/README.md

 ## Reflection:
 While making the trucks I learned how to make things symmetric duriing an extrude.
 I also learned that you need to have a dimension for pretty much everything in this part.
 I learned a little bit more geometry by making this part.
 This is also my first time sketching on the top plane ever.
+Click on the symmetric tool at the top of the tool bar to make ur part symmetric.